landonjohnsondev/TowerRacer/README.md

 At the end of the semester, we deployed the Unity project onto a Linux server to allow people to connect and play from different computers.

 ## How to Play the Game
 #### NOTE: These instructions will only work until mid May of 2025 since the server will get taken down then.
-I will need to update these instructions when that happens.
 Click the green code button, download the ZIP, and extract Game.zip inside the extracted folder.
 Then open the Game folder in the extracted folder, and open TowerRacer.exe.
 Since the game is meant to be played on separate computers for each player, download the build and open the exe on each computer you plan to use.